jmillanacosta/rdfsolve/README.md

 ### Query metadata without mining

-Read the available metadata without mining the data itself:
+Read the available metadata (queried with the package):

 ```python
 from rdfsolve.api import query_metadata